Therootexec/ModioDirect/README.md

   Install ModioDirect using pip install modiodirect and run it as a system command.

-## :handshake: Feature requests and contributions are welcome via GitHub issues.
 ## 🌟 Special Thanks

 Thanks to [@Diversion-CTF](https://github.com/Diversion-CTF) For helping with the logo